-Already I’m losing focus on the lecture.
-For a moment I try to reassert attention, but the effort only reminds me why I wasn’t listening in the first place.
+Already I’m losing focus.
+Trying to pay attention only reminded me why I wasn’t listening in the first place.
 Frankly, it’s boring.
-It’s the sort of material I might enjoy reading about in a clever online article, or maybe even a Wikipedia entry; but it feels unproductive, even wasteful, to have to sit through an hour-long talk three times a week.
+It’s the sort of material I might enjoy reading about in a clever online article, or maybe even a Wikipedia entry; but it feels unproductive, even painfully wasteful, to have to sit through an hour-long talk three times a week.

-We think of our school system as so essential and permanent that we compel most of its funding, and even debate outright socialization.
+We regard our school system as so essential and permanent that we compel most of its funding, and even discuss outright socialization.
 But I wonder if further propping up this system is really in everyone’s best interests.
 I wonder whether the goal of education might be achieved more effectively by different means.

 Before the introduction of the printing press five centuries ago, education usually meant lessons with a private tutor or attending a school or university.
 Specialized knowledge demanded personal instruction or access to rare texts.
 Back then, societies lacked the resources, manpower, and technology needed to teach all but a privileged handful of students.
 Besides, scribes simply couldn’t copy words fast enough to widely diffuse information.

 That hasn’t been true for a while.
 With printed books, we can learn from the world’s brightest people as fast as we can read, and cheaply.
 And if the innovation of the printing press alone hasn’t rendered lecture-based learning obsolete, now we have the Internet.

 With the Internet, any answer is a search away.
 The best articles and lectures, the world’s sharpest, funniest, and most knowledgeable presenters of information, all compete for attention in an online marketplace of ideas.
 On the Web you’ve got podcasts, videos, and blogs, encyclopedias and ebooks.
 Entire curriculums are offered online, with courses ranging in focus from web design and computer programming to writing or finance or cooking.

 All of this can be found for free.